TosbackCgusBridge-Bot/CGUs-versions/Mozilla/Privacy Policy.md

 *   **Product &.
 Policy Campaigns**: Some of our webpages host product or policy campaigns.
 For example, you can request a link by email or SMS to install Firefox on your mobile device or petition your legislators on internet issues.
 We use third parties to manage these campaigns and handle any data that you choose to submit.

-We may use cookies, clear GIFs, third party web analytics, device information, and IP addresses for functionality and to better understand user interaction with our products, services, and communications.Learn More
+We may use cookies, clear GIFs, third party web analytics, device information, and IP addresses for functionality and to better understand user interaction with our products, services, and communications.

 *   **Functionality**: We may use information such as cookies, device information, and IP addresses to enhance functionality of certain products, services, and communications.
 For example: